 You've already got a lot to work with if you are putting together a Halloween costume this Fall, my beard-growing friend.
 While a beard can certainly ruin the "look" of certain costumes, if you are willing to lean in to the tough, rough-around-the-edges, and mysterious nature of the bearded man, you can actually create an excellent look.
-Here are some iconic gentlemen to emulate, from the downright brawny up to the sophisticated and refined.
+Here are some iconic Halloween costume ideas for men with beards to emulate, from the downright brawny up to the sophisticated and refined.

 Quick and Easy Costume: A Lumberjack